ellerbrock/talis.github.io/topics/code-reviews.md

 * You can open up your IDE and see the code as it was written.
 A variable may have been renamed - you can search in your IDE for the old values.
-* You can spin up the app and taking it for a test drive.
+* You can spin up the app and take it for a test drive.
 The code might look ok, but the UI may look terrible and spam the console with errors, APIs might be hard to use, and it might run like a dog.
-* You can run the local build and see any potential breakages.
+* You can run the local build (including tests) and see any potential breakages.

 ### When can I hit merge?